Marion County Record: Reactions

 The incident attracted international attention.
 Representatives of 34 news organizations signed a four-page letter condemning Marion police.
 The Society of Professional Journalists board of directors offered up to $20,000 from its legal defense fund to help defray the paper's legal costs.
 The Writers Guild of America, East and the NewsGuild-CWA called for the officers who raided the Marion County Record to be held accountable.

-The Kansas Bureau of Investigation (KBI) announced on August 16 that the seized items would be returned, and that it would proceed with an investigation into the raid without reviewing any of the seized evidence.
-By the end of the day, Marion County Attorney Joel Ensey withdrew the warrant, and an attorney representing the Record confirmed that all items had been returned, and would be examined for alterations.
+The Kansas Bureau of Investigation (KBI) announced on August 16 that all of the seized items would be returned, and that it would proceed with an investigation into the raid without reviewing any of the seized evidence.
+By the end of the day, Marion County Attorney Joel Ensey withdrew the warrant, and an attorney representing the Record confirmed that all items had been returned and would be examined for alterations.

 On November 8, the Kansas Commission on Judicial Conduct considered in camera a complaint against magistrate Laura Viar for approving the search warrant for the raid.
 In a December 6 letter, they stated they dismissed the complaint because "facts and circumstances were not sufficient to conclude the issuance of the warrant crossed the line of incompetence," however, "This is not to say that the commission agrees that the issuance of the search warrant in this instance was reasonable or legally appropriate."

 In early December, Colorado Bureau of Investigation agents, deputized to act on behalf of the KBI, interviewed several people about the raid.
-Record publisher Meyer reported that the Colorado agents were brought in as neutral third parties to gather evidence for two Kansas special prosecutors: Barry Wilkerson, county attorney of Riley County who will investigate the raid itself, and possibly District Attorney Stephen Howe of Johnson County who will investigate the access of the driving record.
+Record publisher Meyer reported that the Colorado agents were brought in as neutral third parties to gather evidence for two Kansas special prosecutors: Barry Wilkerson, county attorney of Riley County, who would investigate the raid itself, and possibly District Attorney Stephen Howe of Johnson County, who would investigate the access of the driving record.